rssh/dotty-cps-async/docs/Features.rst

      }

 The underlying monad should support execution caching for using this feature:  i.e., two awaits on the same expression should not cause reevaluation.

-To mark your monad as supporting this feature, you should define ``given cps.feature.implicitAwait.IsPossible[M]``.
+To mark your monad as supporting this feature, you should define ``given cps.feature.automaticColoring.IsPossible[M]``.